wbp2114/ML_recipe_sodium/Predictive_Modeling---Recipe_Sodium.md

 I then fit ***Random Forest*** and ***XGBoost*** models to see if nonparametric tree based models were better predicting (produced a lower RMSE) than the additive models.

-# The Data - Epicurious - Recipies with Rating and Nutrition
+# The Data - Epicurious - Recipes with Rating and Nutrition

-The recipe data "Epicurious - Recipies with Rating and Nutrition" is available as CSV and JSON files from Kaggle (<https://www.kaggle.com/hugodarwood/epirecipes>).
+The recipe data "Epicurious - Recipes with Rating and Nutrition" is available as CSV and JSON files from Kaggle (<https://www.kaggle.com/hugodarwood/epirecipes>).
 I choose the JSON file to extract additional data for each recipe: the number of directions, the recipe description (an optional field), the number of ingredients listed in the recipe, and the number of categories the recipe was associated with.

 There are 20130 rows with 11 variables in the raw data file, 1834 of which were duplicates.
 Of the 18,296 nonduplicative rows, 3,827 rows had missing values for sodium, fat, calories or protien and were removed.
 A total of 14,469 units remain for the analysis.